 In Europe a rare disease is defined as one that affects less than 1 person in 2,000.
-There are over 6,000 rare diseases.
+There are about 7,000 rare diseases.

 Why should I care?